 This practice, called microdosing, has become increasingly popular and has helped many people improve their lives.
 For example, microdosing shrooms and other psychedelics may improve problem-solving skills and boost creativity.

 Thanks to these advances, there’s a push for legalization in Europe and the US.
 Although we have a long way to go, some US states have already stepped forward and at least made the attempt or are considering legislation reform —such is the case of Oregon, which decriminalized all drugs in 2020.

 LSD (lysergic acid diethylamide) is illegal in Nebraska.

 Authorities classify it as a Schedule I drug, along with magic mushrooms.
 Possessing LSD, or acid, in the Cornhusker State carries the same penalty — one to fifty years in prison.

 The same goes for the many LSD analogs as well.
-While none of them are explicitly mentioned, Nebraska enforces the Federal Analogue Act, which makes all isomers of known prohibited substances illegal by default.
+While none are explicitly mentioned, Nebraska enforces the Federal Analogue Act, which makes all isomers of known prohibited substances illegal by default.

 Is MDMA Legal in Nebraska?

 MDMA (ecstasy) is also illegal in Nebraska.
 As a Schedule 1 drug, use or possession has a one to fifty years prison term.